-- While these changes do reduce the available space for you to use keywords, everyone will be required to follow the same guidelines.
+- While these changes do reduce the available space for you to use keywords, everyone is required to follow the same guidelines.
 This means that developers must choose the most relevant and valuable keywords for their app(s).

 - Other future front-end or back-end changes may come into play, such as the increased use of Google Tags, new ways of featuring apps/games, etc.

-- The title change will particularly affect languages that require more space to convey messages, such as French, German or Arabic.
-On the other hand, it will affect Japanese, Chinese, and Korean localization efforts slightly less.
+- The title change particularly affects languages that require more space to convey messages, such as French, German or Arabic.
+On the other hand, it affects Japanese, Chinese, and Korean localization efforts slightly less.

 The second area related to ASO is the prohibition of the use of specific keywords: